hmonica-dev/Virtusa-Assignments/Python_Resume_Analyzer/README.md

 # Resume Analyzer & Job Matcher

 ## About the Project
-This project is a simple Python-based tool that analyzes a resume and compares it with a given job description.
+This project is a Python-based tool that analyzes a resume and compares it with a given job description.
 It calculates how well the resume matches the job requirements and also highlights the missing skills.

-The main idea behind this project is to help freshers understand what skills they need to improve in their resumes.
+The main goal of this project is to help freshers understand what skills they need to improve in their resumes.

 ---

 ## Features
-- Reads resume from PDF file
+- Reads resume from PDF
-- Extracts text using Python
+- Extracts key skills using basic NLP techniques (spaCy)
-- Compares resume with job description
+- Compares resume skills with job description requirements
-- Calculates match percentage
+- Calculates a match score (percentage)
-- Shows matched and missing skills
+- Identifies missing skills
+- Provides suggestions to improve the resume

 ---